aramis-lab/clinicadl/docs/Train/Introduction.md

 - `architecture` (str) is the name of the architecture used (e.g. `Conv5_FC3`).
 It must correspond to a class that inherits from `nn.Module` imported in `tools/deep_learning/models/__init__.py`.

-Options shared among all pipelines are organized in groups:
+Options shared for all values of `mode` are organized in groups:

 - **Computational resources**
     - `--use_cpu` (bool) forces to use CPU.
 Default behaviour is to try to use a GPU and to raise an error if it is not found.